pcardotatgit/Cisco_ASA_Interface_Controler/README.md

 - When you select a device you should display a table with all it's interfaces characteristics.
 If the Interface is UP display a Green Button, and it the interface is down/administratively down display a Red Button.
 - You should be able to change interface status just by clicking on it's Button

-# ABOUT THE SUGGESTED SOLUTION
+# ABOUT THIS SUGGESTED SOLUTION

 - Everything is stored into sqlite database.
 You must use username = patrick and password = cisco
 - Login, and then select [ GO TO DEVICE LIST AND SELECT ONE ].
 Select your device and display it's interface's statuses